romerogroup/pyprocar/docs/_sources/api/scripts/index.rst.txt

     Depending on the mode, the user may have to provide more information.
     For instance is mode='parametric', the user must provide the atoms, orbitald, and spins to include

-- :func:`pyprocar.bandsplot_2d` plots the 2d band structure.
-    The user must provide the directory where the calculation takes place and some case specific files used.
-    Depending on the mode, the user may have to provide more information.
-    For instance is mode='parametric', the user must provide the atoms, orbitald, and spins to include

 - :func:`pyprocar.dosplot` plots the density of states.
     The user must provide the directory where the calculation takes place and some case specific files used.
     Depending on the mode, the user may have to provide more information.